 “Serve” is one of the most used Christian words.
-The word serve, servant, service or any of its derivatives is used in the Bible over 1,100 times.
-It is what we are called as Christians to do … to serve God, to serve the Church, to serve each other and to serve the poor.
+Serve, servant, service, or any of their derivatives, are used in the Bible over 1,100 times.
+It’s what we are called as Christians to do: serve God, serve the Church, serve each other and serve the poor.

-Maybe I should clarify: I don’t want to “serve” the poor in the same ways that we as a church and society have been serving for so many years because frankly, it isn’t working and it’s not just hurting the poor, it’s hurting all of us as the Body of Christ.
-Jesus did say that “the poor will always be with you” (Matthew 26:11) but that doesn’t mean what we often think it means and it certainly isn’t an excuse for us to give up in the face of failure either.
-What we need to do instead is step back and re-evaluate our approaches, redefine what it means “to serve,” understand different methods of serving and when to use them and most importantly re-evaluate why we serve.
+Maybe I should clarify: I don’t want to “serve” the poor in the same ways that we as a Church and society have been serving for so many years.
+Frankly, it isn’t working, and it’s not just hurting the poor, it’s hurting all of us as the Body of Christ.
+Jesus did say that “the poor will always be with you” (Matthew 26:11), but that doesn’t mean what we often think it means, and it certainly isn’t an excuse for us to give up in the face of failure either.
+What we need to do instead is step back and re-evaluate our approaches, redefine what it means “to serve,” understand different methods of serving (and when to use them) and most importantly, re-evaluate why we serve.

 More often what is needed is development rather than charity.
 Inappropriately giving charity in the place of development, whether done intentionally or unintentionally, only serves to bolster our savior complexes by further strengthening the dependency cycle between the economically wealthy and poor; it pities rather than respects; and it fails to recognize God and to celebrate the God-given potential and value of those we are “serving.”